 Zoning and land-use lawsuits.

-63% of zoning lawsuits are filed by grassroots organizations or resident groups formed specifically in response to data center plans — in contrast to environmental permitting and utility rate lawsuits, which are almost exclusively filed by national NGOs.
+Zoning and land-use lawsuits are primarily driven by reactive local groups that focus on procedural failures as a basis for their lawsuit.
+Thus far, 63% of these types of lawsuits are filed by grassroots organizations or resident groups formed in response to data center plans — in contrast to environmental permitting and utility rate lawsuits, which are almost exclusively filed by national NGOs.
 These local groups focus on procedural failures: inadequate public notice, failure to hold required public hearings, spot zoning inconsistencies.

 When national NGOs enter the zoning arena.